11 Money Wasting Car Repairs

 The Front-End Alignment

 You don’t need to haul your car in for front-end alignment service every time you hit a pothole.
 If the steering is noticeably pulling, look into it.
 If you really need a front-end alignment, you will know.
 Misalignment can cause uneven tire wear, as seen in the cutaway photo above.
 But, understand that the adjustment will only last until you hit the next pothole.
-Inspect your tires regularly to get every mile out of them.
+Here’s how you can save money on car repairs.

 Air Conditioner Recharge